 - 1 thick lemon slice

-• In a deep skillet warm 1 tablespoon olive oil over medium high heat and add the garlic, tomato, coriander, paprika, cumin and salt.
+• In a deep skillet warm 1 tablespoon of olive oil over medium-high heat and add the tomato, coriander, garlic paprika, cumin and salt.
 Stir and leave to cook for 2 minutes.

 • Lower the heat to medium.
 Add the fava beans and the water.
 If you use fresh fava beans, add just enough water to almost cover all the fava beans.
 If you use frozen fava beans use half the quantity of water you would have used for fresh ones as the frozen ones will release their own water while cooking.
 Cover with a lid.

 • Leave until the shell of the fava beans are cooked and their inside is smooth and creamy, about 25 minutes.
 Stir occasionally.